albero-azure/albero-iot/README.md

 -	Provide a knowledge graph of the factory environment and manage the current state of the machine data.

-For this we will use Digital Twins.
+For this we will use Azure Digital Twins.
 The updates and queries to the assets will run in an AKS cluster.

 -	Store and analyze historical telemetry time-series data